scio-labs/inkathon/README.md

 ### Contracts Quickstart

-I created sorthand npm-scripts for most interactions (e.g. build, or starting a local node).
+I created shorthand npm-scripts for most interactions (e.g. build, or starting a local node).
 Therefore, to execute those the active terminal directory needs to be `packages/contracts`.
 The full commands can be found in `packages/contracts/package.json`.

 ```bash
 # Start local node with persistence & open contracts-ui